propublica/sunlight-congress/source/index.md

 ### Filtering

-Most methods filter through paginated lists of documents, that can be sorted and filtered by various fields and operators.
+Most methods filter through paginated lists of documents, that can be sorted, filtered, and paginated by various fields and operators.
 Under the hood, these methods use [MongoDB](http://www.mongodb.org/).

 <table>
 <tr>